SierrabaseLab/AI_beginner_course/docs/source/Get_Started.md

 Also, the suitable tensorflow version can be found in [here](https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform-release-notes/tf-jetson-rel.html#tf-jetson-rel).
 My tensorflow version is 2.4.0!!

 Now, let's begin installation packages for Jetson nano kit.
 You must proceed with Jetson nano.
 Jetson nano OS is based on ```Ubuntu```.
 So, it may be not diffcult.
+Now, let's open Terminal with commands ('Ctrl' + 'Alt' + 'T').

 1. Install System Packages
     ```shell